MechanicalRabbit/DataKnots4FHIR.jl/doc/src/overview.md

     =#

 The `FHIRProfile` query constructor provides the needed schema by converting the FHIR resource definition from the HL7 specification.
 For example, let's build a query reflecting the the FHIR R4 [Patient](https://www.hl7.org/fhir/r4/patient.html) profile.
 What the ``Patient`` query does is rather involved, so we'll skip that for now, using the semicolon to suppress printing its definition.

-    using DataKnots4FHIR

     Patient = FHIRProfile(:R4, "Patient");